-We got to visit some incredibly charming Nordic towns where we did a lot of window shopping.
+We got to visit some incredibly charming Nordic ports of call where we did a lot of window shopping.
 We enjoyed (the albeit touristy) stores filled with knitted sweaters, scarves with moose patterns, aurora borealis magnets, and horned Viking hats.

 Trolls, those Nordic mythical creatures, are everywhere, from large statues to small figurines.
 My boys got excited each time they saw one and made a game out of spotting them.

-In most of the ports pristine nature was not far away.
+In most of the Nordic ports pristine nature was not far away.
 We hiked mountains, climbed trees, walked to waterfalls, and threw pebbles in streams.
-Three of the ports had playgrounds just as we exited the ship—perfect!
+Three of the ports had playgrounds just as we exited the ship, which our kids made beelines for—perfect!

 For Older Kids:

-MSC Cruises: The Good, the Bad and the Meltdowns
+MSC Cruises: The Good, the Bad, the Meltdowns

-We’re not traditionally cruisers, but like a lot of parents we’ve discovered the value of a floating resort and the ease of visiting multiple destinations by ship.
-We love their service-member discount and that kids 11 and under sail free.
+We’re not traditionally cruise goers, but like a lot of parents we’ve discovered the value of a floating resort and the ease of visiting multiple destinations by ship.
+We love MSC’s service-member discount and that kids 11 and under sail free.

 As with any cruise, personal space was an issue; we ended up falling asleep and waking up at the same time as our children.
-We typically find vacation rentals through * and missed all the room and privacy we’re accustomed to.
+We did miss having some privacy,

-We tried to use the Mini Club but on several occasions one of the kids cried and I received the phone call to pick them up.
-According to HomeAway’s 2015 Kidfluencer Survey* 50% of U.S. kids say their favorite thing about vacation is being together with their family, so I guess I shouldn’t have been surprised.
+We tried to use the Sinfonia Kids Club but on several occasions one of the kids cried and I received the phone call to pick them up.
+So much for couple time!

 So as a family (sigh) we enjoyed the splash pad, arcade and mini golf, and attended diffent nightly performances that featured singers, dancers and acrobats.

-The buffet offerings were delicious and we didn’t even mind the kids making ample use of the pizza and hamburger stations, which are open nearly 24 hours a day.
+We stuck to buffet because it’s just easy with two young children.
+The food were delicious and we didn’t even mind the kids making ample use of the pizza and hamburger stations, which are open nearly 24 hours a day.

 We were among only a handful of Americans on board, which we saw as a plus, but the staff spoke English, which was convenient and impressive.
 Overall, we look look forward to more family cruises with MSC.